x13-me/OfficeDocs-Exchange/Exchange/ExchangeServer2013/disable-or-delete-a-mailbox-exchange-2013-help.md

 ## How do you know this worked?

-To verify that you’ve successfully disabled a mailbox, do one of the following:
+To verify that you've successfully disabled a mailbox, do one of the following:

 - In the EAC, click **Recipients**, navigate to the appropriate page for the mailbox type that you disabled, and then verify that the mailbox is no longer listed.